Jarcionek/Factorio-Zooming-Reinvented/README.md

 # Known Bugs (to be addressed)

 * Last known map position is not updated when player hovers over an object in the world while holding a blueprint in the hand
+* Auto equiping Binoculars does not reserve an inventory slot for them
 * First zoom in/out after loading the game causes a big zoom level change
 * After clicking on the alert to see it on the map and zooming out, the map jumps to another location
 * After opening a map by clicking on the minimap and zooming out, the map jumps to another location